OctopusDeploy/docs/docs/installation/octopus-server-linux-container/octopus-in-kubernetes.md

 ## Load balancer {#load-balancer}

-A Load balancer is required to direct traffic to the Octopus Web Portal and optionally a way to access each of the Octopus Server nodes in an Octopus High Availability cluster may be required if you're using [Polling Tentacles](/docs/administration/high-availability/maintain/polling-tentacles-with-ha.md).
+A Load balancer is required to direct traffic to the Octopus Web Portal, and optionally a way to access each of the Octopus Server nodes in an Octopus High Availability cluster may be required if you're using [Polling Tentacles](/docs/administration/high-availability/maintain/polling-tentacles-with-ha.md).

 ### Octopus Web Portal load balancer {#octopus-web-portal-load-balancer}